-Blogging.
-I’ve been yearning to do it for some time.
-Primarily to post and archive information about issues that matter a great deal to me.
-So I have all that info in one convenient place, to turn to and reflect on.
-And also to share that information and my thoughts with whoever is interested, whoever would like to comment.
-Issues that matter the most to me are environmental, animal and human rights.
+CZBlogger Avatar Blogging, I’ve been yearning to do it for some time, primarily to post and archive information about issues that matter a great deal to me, so I have all that info in one convenient location to reflect on.
+And also to share that information and my thoughts with whoever might be interested and would like to share their thoughts.
+Issues that matter the most to me are environmental, animal and human rights, and labels.

-I’m no big fan of psychiatry.
-Like many, I’ve seen its casualties and survivors.
-Psychiatry seems to be only about social control.
-Which is why I believe certain differences or problems have no business being diagnosed or treated by psychiatry, because they’re not social control issues.
-Problems like epilepsy, for instance, which used to be considered a mental illness and treated with restraints, drugs and shocks.
+No big fan of bio-psychiatry.
+Like many, I’ve seen its casualties, survivors, and critics.
+Psychiatry seems to be more about social control, which is why I believe certain problems have no business being diagnosed or treated by psychiatry, because they’re not social control issues.
+Problems like epilepsy for instance, which used to be considered a mental illness and treated with restraints, drugs, and shocks.
 Did you know that even today, Temporal Lobe Epilepsy (TLE), is sometimes mistaken for mental illness?
-Happened to an acquaintance of a friend of mine.
+Happened to the acquaintance of a friend of mine.

-Differences like homosexuality, and did you know that a few psychiatrists are hoping to get that one back into the DSM?
-And hundreds of other problems ranging from jet lag – (are you kidding?!) – to bruxism, impotence, stuttering, and autism.
+Differences like homosexuality used to be considered mental disorders too, and did you know that a minority of psychiatrists are still hoping to et that one back into the DSM?
+So are hundreds of other problems ranging from jet lag – (are you kidding me?!) – to bruxism, impotence, stuttering, and autism.

 Thankfully, people are speaking out, like Paula J. Caplan, clinical and research psychologist.
 Read about her call for congressional hearings on psychiatric diagnosis.